haoming-chen2006/Make_Authentic_Soccer_Players/README.md

  Transformer based Makemore
    - Generate player names
+   - Folllowing approach in the videos of kaparthy

 GPT 2 Model
-  - Built from scratch to tenerate player background story and names
+  - Built from scratch to tenerate player background story and names, following official approach in pytorch tutorials
   - Include a flash attention and faster multihead attention implementation

   Conditional Quantizer:
   - Basically the VQ_VAE design with Transformer model as encoder and decoders to better learn semantic meaning